 Cinesound Productions got the footage of De Groot, with a rival newsreel produced by Paramount Film Services not even mentioning the surprise upset.

-Ken G Hall, head of Cinesound, recalls with glee in his autobiography:
+Ken G Hall, head of Cinesound, recalled with glee in his autobiography: